stacy4602/Matillion_quickstart_guide/Matillion_User_Guide.md

 🎉 Congratulations, your Matillion Data Productivity Cloud environment is ready!

 > **ℹ️ Info:** Now you're a registered user of the Data Productivity Cloud, you will automatically be enrolled in the 14-day free trial.
-For more information, read <a href="https://docs.matillion.com/data-productivity-cloud/free-trial/" style="color:#00A651;">Free trial</a>.
+For more information, read <a href="https://docs.matillion.com/data-productivity-cloud/free-trial/" style="color:#00A651;" target="_blank">Free trial</a>.

 > **✅ Tip: ** When you create an account, you're assigned the Super Admin role with full access to all projects and environments, which can be modified later.
 Also, Invite a second admin to your account for redundancy.
 For more details, read <a href="https://docs.matillion.com/data-productivity-cloud/hub/docs/manage-account-users/" style="color:#00A651;"> Manage account users</a>.